 Mold can be an unwelcome and stubborn guest in many homes.
 Often lurking behind the walls or beneath the floors, it poses aesthetic concerns and health risks if left unchecked.
 Fortunately, with some precautionary measures and routine upkeep, you can keep these tiny invaders at bay.

-Keep reading for our easy tips to help prevent mold in your home.
+Keep reading for our easy tips to help prevent mold in your home and prevent any mold from spreading.
 Remember—prevention is always better than remediation.

 Keep Humidity Levels in Check

 Maintaining appropriate humidity levels is crucial in preventing mold growth.
 Mold thrives in damp conditions, so you need to keep indoor humidity below 60 percent, ideally between 30 and 50 percent.
 You can measure humidity using a hygrometer, which is available at most hardware stores.
 To reduce moisture, use dehumidifiers, especially in high-humidity areas like the basement or bathroom.